Excel

 Notes: Statewide FMRs come from the National Low Income Housing Coalition's Out of Reach report and are averages weighted by the number of renters in each county.
 2024 wage data converted to 2024 dollars using the Consumer Price Index.

-Sources: Florida Department of Commerce, 2024 Occupational Employment Statistics and Wages; 2024 HUD Fair Market Rent
+Sources: Florida Department of Commerce, 2024 Occupational Employment and Wage Statistics; 2024 HUD Fair Market Rent

 Households by Tenure, Race/Ethnicity, and Income (% AMI), 2017-2021